 Like the Kinks said, “Paranoia could destroy ya…” The article and the comments below read like deleted pages from One Flew Over the Cuckoo’s Nest.
 By the way: I am a Freemason Lizard Alien, have close ties to the Majestic Twelve and the Vatican.
 Elvis, Michael Jackson, the Loch Ness Monster and I actually run the US Government.
 We had Bigfoot murdered…we caught him reading the NY Times.
 Actually, we had the CIA, Mossad and ISIS do the job for us.
 I’m signing off now…got to go police a FEMA death camp.
 A dirty job but someone has to do it!

-In recent times the AI bots rarely even bother with direct gaslighting on our pages.
+In recent times, astroturfers have rarely even bothered with direct gaslighting on our pages.
+Since the effect on us is to counterattack and expose the fly swarm tactic, they don’t come around much.
 The most heavy use of gaslighting that we have witnessed occurred around the pedo and pedogate issue.
 We can only guess as to why.

 If you’re unfamiliar with “gaslighting” techniques, here’s a simple definition:

-Throughout the rest of the exchange, you can see Carney engaged in controlled duping delight [see “Lie Spotting and Duping Delight“] and basically just rambles to reinforce confusion.
+Throughout the rest of the exchange, you can see Carney engaged in controlled duping delight [read “Lie Spotting and Duping Delight”] and basically just rambles to reinforce confusion.

 The smoking gun of the embassy attack was the Obama administration’s ludicrous claim that there was a spontaneous protest over a religious slight in an Internet video.
 This is the main component of the email that Carney is gaslighting.